kopchik/xpeppers-itasks/sales-taxes/README.md

 ## Performance analysis

-At first glance there are no obious performance bottlenecks at first glance.
+At first glance there are no obious performance bottlenecks.
 Regexps are cached internally.

 ## Error handling